Vuelta a España records and statistics: Jerseys per country

-The leader's jersey has been awarded to 23 different countries since 1935.
+The leader's jersey has been awarded to 24 different countries since 1935.
 In the table below, "Jerseys" indicates the number of leader's jerseys that were given to cyclists of each country.
 "Vuelta wins" stands for the number of Vuelta wins by cyclists of that country, "Points" for the number of times the points classification was won by a cyclist of that country and "KoM" for the number of times the mountains classification was won by a cyclist of that country.
 "Combo'" shows the winners of the combination classification, This classification is calculated by adding the numeral ranks of each cyclist in the general, points, and mountains classifications (a rider must have a score in all).

 The "Most recent" column shows the cyclist of the country that wore the leader's jersey most recently.
 The "Different holders" column gives the number of different cyclists of the country that wore the leader's jersey.

+Stage wins per rider

+The table below shows the 17 riders who have won more than 9 stages at the Vuelta.
+Riders who are still active are indicated in bold.

+Three riders have won 8 or more stages in a single year: